Point Reyes and Tomales Bay

 Stinson Beach and Bolinas

 For friendly, laidback beach vibes, venture north to Stinson Beach and Bolinas.
-These two points, which bookend Bolinas Bay, boast rugged coastline, stretches of white sand and water-based activities.
+These two points, which bookend Bolinas Bay, boast rugged coastline, stretches of white sand, and water-based activities.
 New surfers can book lessons at the 2 Mile Surf Shop while keen swimmers should look out for Bass Lake, a body of freshwater situated a short drive up Mesa Road followed by a near-three-mile hike.

 Distance from SF: 1 hour

 Beyond the surf and boardwalk amusement park rides that Santa Cruz is best known for are mountain ranges, treetop walks, butterflies and indie bands.
-The adventurous should beeline for Mount Hermon, where you'll find all sorts of activities ranging from an ecology tour in the trees to a two-hour zipline, railroad riding and Bigfoot hunting.
-Those who prefer to remain on firmer ground (and are visiting during the colder months) should try and catch the impressive butterflies residing in the eucalyptus trees at Monarch Grove, in Natural Bridges State Beach.
+The adventurous should beeline for Mount Hermon, where you'll find all sorts of activities ranging from an ecology tour in the trees to a two-hour zipline, railroad riding, and Bigfoot hunting.
+Those who prefer to remain on the firmer ground (and are visiting during the colder months) should try and catch the impressive butterflies residing in the eucalyptus trees at Monarch Grove, in Natural Bridges State Beach.

 Distance from SF: 1 hour 30 mins

 Carmel’s Ocean Avenue and its environs are a great place to feel the European village vibe the town is famous for.
 A worthwhile stop is the elegant Harrison Memorial Library which occupies a building designed by Bernard Maybeck.
-The reading room captures the charm of the quintessential small town library, with heavy tables flanked by tall windows.
+The reading room captures the charm of the quintessential small-town library, with heavy tables flanked by tall windows.
 Outside, the flagstone courtyard is a pleasant place to sit back and people-watch.
 For a cultural stop, and to sample works rooted in this historic artist's colony, visit the Weston Gallery.
 In addition to a vintage photography collection, the gallery also has regular exhibitions of contemporary work.